 At Perkiomen, hands-on learning isn't confined to a few field trips per year.

 This year, no matter where you are, you will be able to take part in several types of admission events.
-We've planned for a year of engaging virtual events, one-on-one personalized tours, and in-person opportunities to meet and connect with our community.
+We are ready to engage with you and are offering both virtual and in-person opportunities to meet and connect with our community.

 "Everyone at Perkiomen is very welcoming and friendly, especially the staff.
 The Perkiomen motto is risk becoming your best, so don’t be afraid of the possibilities, and walk on campus with confidence!"